NIS2 in Austria

 - Business continuity and crisis management

-- NIS2 supply chain Austria risk controls
+- Supply chain risk controls

 - Secure system acquisition and development